vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware.md

 ## New hardware

+If you always want the best experience with Home Assistant, you better choose for new hardware.
+If you want to run it for the upcoming years without any performance issue and want to try new (machine learning) features, then you better choose for a new powerful device.
+Nothing is so frustrating as automations that react slow.

+The current most popular hardware to run Home Assistant on is an all-in-one mini PCs.

-> Target group: If you want to run Home Assistant (and more) on a new and fast device.
+> Target group: If you want to run Home Assistant (and more) on a brand new and fast device.

 ### All-in-one mini PCs